TheCharlatan/bitcoin/depends/README.md

     make HOST=x86_64-w64-mingw32 -j4

+To build the more recent Qt5.9.4, you can build depends with

+  make HOST=host-platform-triple QT_59=1

 A prefix will be generated that's suitable for plugging into Bitcoin's configure.
 In the above example, a dir named x86_64-w64-mingw32 will be created.
 To use it for Bitcoin: